let-the-dreamers-rise/approval-rationale-tracker/README.md

 **Approval Rationale Tracker (ART)** is a governance and decision-memory system for commercial loan portfolios.

-ART addresses a critical but overlooked problem in lending operations:
-**loan approval reasoning is frozen in PDFs and forgotten, even as conditions change**.
+While banks continuously monitor loan performance, the original reasons a loan was approved are typically frozen in PDFs and never revisited — even as conditions change.

 Instead of scoring risk or predicting defaults, ART keeps the *original approval logic* visible, time-aware, and reviewable — enabling banks to govern *why* a loan was approved, not just *how it performs*.